lavanya9052/Machine_Learning_Algorithms/README.md

 5. Voting Mechanism: For classification, each neighbor votes for the class label, and the label with the most votes is selected.

-How KNN Works
+**How KNN Works**

-•	Load the Data: Load the labeled dataset.
+- **Load the Data**: Load the labeled dataset.

-•	Define K: Choose the number of neighbors KKK.
+•	**Define K**: Choose the number of neighbors KKK.

-•	Calculate Distance: For each data point in the dataset, calculate the distance to the new data point using a distance metric (e.g., Euclidean distance).
+•	**Calculate Distance**: For each data point in the dataset, calculate the distance to the new data point using a distance metric (e.g., Euclidean distance).

-•	Sort Neighbors: Sort all distances and select the K-nearest neighbors.
+•	**Sort Neighbors**: Sort all distances and select the K-nearest neighbors.

-•	Vote: For classification, each of the K neighbors votes for their class label, and the majority label is assigned to the new data point.
+•	**Vote**: For classification, each of the K neighbors votes for their class label, and the majority label is assigned to the new data point.

-•	Prediction: Return the predicted label or value for the query point.
+•	**Prediction**: Return the predicted label or value for the query point.

-UNDERSTANDING HOW KNN WORKS
+**UNDERSTANDING HOW KNN WORKS**